OscarEst1/oscarest1/README.md

 - You can contact me on: mc.oscar.est@gmail.com

 ### Project Topics
-- Regression models, psychometric and data manipulation.
+- Regression models, psychometry and data manipulation.